ferrous-systems/rust-exercises/exercise-book/src/nrf52-hal-exercise.md

-# nRF52 HAL Workbook
+# nRF52 HAL Exercise

-In this workshop you'll learn to:
+In this exercise you'll learn to:

 - use a HAL to provide features in a BSP
 - configure GPIO pins using the nRF52 HAL